wazuh/wazuh-documentation/source/getting-started/use_cases/containers_security.rst

    * - A new container or Pod is created
      - A user runs a command or a shell inside a container
    * - A new application is installed on the Docker host
-     - Vulerabilities are detected on the Docker host
+     - Vulnerabilities are detected on the Docker host

 Example of alert when a Docker container is created: